SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 The PLC also should discuss once a month the overall status of the project and any pending or upcoming topics.

-A PLC member may be removed from the PLC by voluntary resignation, or by a stand ard PLC motion.
+A PLC member may be removed from the PLC by voluntary resignation, or by a standard PLC motion.

 #### Process for Adding PLC Members